VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 lspconfig.sumneko_lua.setup({})
 ```

 Right now this is all I have to say about `nvim-lsp-installer`.
-If you want to know more about you'll have read its documentation.
+If you want to know more about it you'll have read their documentation.

 ## Conclusion